joeyhassett/Math/README.md

-Working to code Calculus curriculum as an introduction to Github.
+Working to code Calculus curriculum as my introduction to Github.